 Related Post: 5 Truths for Healthy Eating

-5. I spend less on things that don’t matter and I opt for more natural products.
-I bought three new makeup products in the last year.
+5. I spend less on things that don’t matter, and I opt for more natural products.
+I bought three new makeup products in the last year, and I’m simplifying on other things as well.
+Sometimes, it’s about the quality of products and objects than the convenience or its societal value.
 I now look for quality shampoos, conditioners and other products.
-I am aware of what I put on my body and inside it.
+I am aware of what I put on my body, inside it and around it.

 6. Eating healthy and correctly has grown into something I’m passionate about.
 While being vegan does have some conflicts and downsides, I am completely confident that this is the right direction for me and for anyone who is interested in making a change.Let's seek to live fully and abundantly.
 Let's live 110% confident in our choices.
 Click To Tweet

 Health, sustainability and life, abundant life, are things we cherish.
 With this lifestyle, I hope to never lose sight of this.

 I seek to live life fully and abundantly.
 I eat however much I want.
 There are no restrictions.
 There is power in choice—especially one that promotes life, freedom and lots of amazing foods.

 Coming from the person who loved seafood, prime rib and mac and cheese, I never thought I would be writing a post about being vegan for a year or longer.
 But honestly, I am glad I grew up eating anything I wanted, and I’m thankful for the change to veganism as well.
 It’s a learning experience and it’s a choice.

 For me, it started with educating myself.
 If you are interested in learning more about this lifestyle, I would suggest the following documentaries/videos: